Skip to main content

 • The support scope the partner is granted for resulting installations.

 If anything blocks the offer (a price outside the bounds, an approval still pending), the resolved terms say so before the offer reaches a customer.
 One channel can carry many offers this way, all held to the same reviewed terms.
-Everything downstream of the offer, including the order flow and payments, works exactly as it does for a standalone offer.
+Everything downstream of the offer, including the order flow and paid checkout when enabled, works exactly as it does for a standalone offer.

 Availability